Ransomware Considerations for Board Members

 Are all data backup protocols within our organization sufficient in protecting against ransomware threats?

-Backing up important data can help organizations maintain access to key files and information during cyber incidents.
-However, poor data backup protocols can easily be exploited by cybercriminals, subsequently resulting in ransomware attacks.
+Backing up important data with the help of reputable firms that offer managed IT services in Lincoln (or elsewhere) can help organizations maintain access to key files and information during cyber incidents.
+Poor data backup protocols can easily be exploited by cybercriminals, subsequently resulting in ransomware attacks.
 As a result, board members should ensure their organizations follow these data backup security procedures:

 - Conduct data backups on a routine schedule.
 Consider backing up critical data more frequently.

 - Store data backups offline and in a separate location from other workplace systems and networks.

 - Only allow trusted and qualified employees to perform data backups.